tartas1995/autotris/README.md

 game settings||
 timeBetweenMoves|number|milliseconds between the game's actions display settings||
-fpsInterval|number|refresh rate of the display displayScore|boolean|display a score color|string|the color of the score fontSize|string|the font size of the score
+fpsInterval|number|refresh rate of the display (time between frames) displayScore|boolean|display a score color|string|the color of the score fontSize|string|the font size of the score